-WordPress integration with Google analytics is pretty straightforward too and even a native WordPress user can do it in a matter of minutes.
-All you need to do is copy the Google Analytics code and paste it in the header.php or the footer.php file, such that every page calls it.
-However, in certain cases it can become an issue which may include:
+WordPress integration with Google Analytics is pretty straightforward too and even a native WordPress user can do it in a matter of minutes.
+All you need to do is copy the Google Analytics code and paste it into the header.php or the footer.php file, such that every page calls it.
+However, in certain cases it can become an issue that may include:

 - If you are hesitant to edit PHP, you may end up screwing your header or footer PHP files.

 - If you change your WordPress website theme and forget to re-install the Analytics code.

 - If you are trying to track customized variables or have other settings than the usual, you might not be able to change the original Analytics code.

 If any of the above points hold true for you then you may think of considering an Analytics WordPress plugin.
 However, before you actually start searching for the plugin check if your present WordPress theme has an in-built option for catering Analytics code installation.

 Those who use premium themes usually have the given space in the settings where the header and footer scripts can be installed.
 If this place is present, simply paste the Analytics code in this section.